pingcap/tidb-binlog/tests/README.md

 ## Preprations

-1. The flowing four executables must be copied or linked into these locations:
+1. The flowing three executables must be copied or linked into these locations:

    - `bin/pd-server`
    - `bin/tikv-server`